briebug/ngrx-auto-entity/README.md

 - LoadRangeEffect (GET/many)
 - CUDEffects: All CUD -CURD- effects
 - CreateEffect (POST)
-- UpdateEffect (PUT)
+- UpdateEffect (PATCH)
-- -ReplaceEffect- (PATCH): Not yet implemented
+- -ReplaceEffect- (PUT): Not yet implemented
 - DeleteEffect (DELETE)

 Simply register the effects class(es) you wish to have Auto-Entity handle for you.
 Any